AzulGarza/lineartestr/paper/paper.md

 # Summary

 Many econometric models use the underlying assumption that the relationship between endogenous and exogenous variables is linear.
 This is the case of models such as difference-in-differences, fixed effects, regression discontinuity design among others that are particularly useful inferring causal relationships [@angrist_mostly_2008].
 As a part of the hypothesis imposed to the models, the linear relationship between variables must be contrasted in order to guarantee the validity of the research results.
 The package `lineartestr` implements a novel approach developed by Domínguez and Lobato [@lobato] that tests this hypothesis trough the function `dominguez_lobato_test`.
-This approach generalizes well known specifications tests such as Ramsey's RESET (also implemented with `reset_test`) and as the authors conclude this new test is more robust than others.
+This approach generalizes well known specification tests such as Ramsey's RESET (also implemented with `reset_test`) and as the authors conclude this new test is more robust than others.
 Therefore this package provides to researchers with a new robust tool to test the linear specification of a model.

 ## Domínguez-Lobato test